 But by far the coolest feature on the Burley Solstice, is the Spring Integrated Technology system for the harness.(S.I.T.
 Clever, right?)
 I have never seen anything like it and I will be forever envious of parents who get to benefit from its genius.
 What is it?
 It’s a system that stops your harness from getting tangled.

 Nothing is more frustrating than trying to put a baby in a stroller but instead spending five minutes balancing her on your hip while you attempt to untangle a mess of harness straps.
 Well, with S.I.T., when you open the 5-point harness, springs pull the harness up and back, keeping it aligned and at-the-ready to pop your baby in again.
 It’s brilliant.

 The one thing that’s not premium about the Burley Solstice is the price.
 At $399, I am pleasantly surprised.
 Because of the luxury feel of this stroller, I really thought it would be more expensive.

 The Solstice is serious stroller, capable of conquering tough trails, intense weather, swerving sidewalks, and pretty much anything else that crosses your path.
 Just promise you won’t use the huge storage area to transport an extra kid.

-The Burley Solstice is currently sold exclusively at REI and is available in three colorways.
+The Burley Solstice jogging stroller is currently available in three colorways for $399 at our affiliate Amazon.
 Optional accessories include a car seat adaptor, a bunting bag, a food bowl/drink cup set, a rolling travel case, a weather shield and more.
 Thanks to Burley for providing a sample for us to review.